Samuel Candler Dobbs Professor of Philosophy and Director of Graduate Studies

 Department of Philosophy

 Atlanta, GA 30322

 - PhD, Pennsylvania State University, 1988

-Social ethics; philosophical psychology especially affects, self, community; cultural politics especially tragedy, comedy, music; new critical theory and social thought from intersectional, multicultural, and cross-species approaches
+Ethical culture; philosophical psychology especially affects, emotions, community; cultural politics especially tragedy, comedy, music; new critical theory and social thought from intersectional, multicultural, and cross-species approaches

 - Author of